ValerioB88/EvoAgent/docs/future_simulations.md

 * Sexual reproduction (with Female bearing most of the cost)

-# Infanticide
+## Infanticide
 Infanticide is really common in primate.
-The degree in which this behaviour is spread has been controversial for quite long time, but it seems to be widely accepted now, as far as I can tell (Hardy 1977).
+The degree in which this behaviour is spread has been controversial for quite long time, but it seems to be widely accepted now, as far as I can tell [Hardy 1977][1].
 After the death of an infant, the female stops lactating and starts cycling again.

 #### We Need